A contract is a legal agreement which involves an exchange of goods or services for money.

 - doesn't rely on someone's memory of the details.

-If you are entering into a verbal contract, always ask for details about:
+If you're entering into a verbal contract, always ask for details about:

 - what services are being provided

-- the costs - eg the price for carpet cleaning a standard size room, ask what is 'standard'?
+- the costs - for example, the price for carpet cleaning a standard size room, ask what is 'standard'?

 Australian Consumer law protects you against unfair contract terms, but you should always: